intermezzOS/book/src/creating-our-first-crate.md

 defines most of them, but the last two, `panic_fmt` and `eh_personality`, need to be defined by us.

-Both of these language items invovle a feature of Rust called 'panics.'
+Both of these language items involve a feature of Rust called 'panics.'
 Here's a Rust program that panics:

 ```rust